 Nonylphenol is a byproduct of a chemical that is used in laundry detergents.
 According to the U.S. Environmental Protection Agency, it has been detected in human breast milk, blood, and urine.
 It has been shown in animal studies to cause adverse reproductive and developmental effects.
 It is so prevalent that it is now being detected in municipal water supplies.

 Sodium lauryl sulphate is an industrial degreaser that is found in a wide variety of cleaning products.
 It is even in most toothpastes.
 It is known for being a skin irritant.
 When it breaks down, it releases another chemical, 1,4-dioxane.
-The National Institutes of Health have warned that 1,4-dioxane is "reasonably expected to be a human carcinogen", because it has been repeatedly shown to cause cancer in animal studies.
-It is also known for causing kidney, liver and nervous system damage.
+The National Institutes of Health have warned that 1,4-dioxane is "reasonably expected to be a human carcinogen", because it has been repeatedly shown to cause cancers in animal studies.
+It is also known for causing kidney, liver, and nervous system damage.
 Preliminary research is showing that it accumulates in the body over time.
 It likewise accumulates in the environment, in a manner similar to the infamous DDT pesticide.

 Most cleaning products contain phthalates, which are chemicals that are normally used to make plastics softer and malleable.
 They are often present in laundry products as manufacturing byproducts.
 Phthalates cause massive hormone disruptions, which makes them particularly damaging to women's health.
 They also cause cancer, birth defects, and fertility problems.
 Phthalates are still being studied, but the findings are arriving too late.
 The Centers for Disease Control reported that phthalates can be found in the blood of most Americans, and the greatest quantities are in women.
 Women have more contact with cleaning products, which is the main reason for their increased exposure.
 The breadth of the danger is not yet fully understood, but phthalates are being studied by several government agencies, including the F.D.A., the N.I.E.H.S., and the National Toxicology Program's Center for the Evaluation of Risks to Human Reproduction.

 Many people who are searching for alternatives will be tempted to use borax as a natural alternative to detergents.
 However, borax is neither natural nor is it safe.
 It is a chemical skin irritant, and its residue on clothing is damaging to the skin.
 Some claim that it is natural because it contains the mineral boron, but it is a completely different substance, and even boron has been shown to present risks.
-It is acceptable to use borax on occasion to kill fleas, bed bugs, or other insects, and for bleaching, but laundry should be thoroughly rinsed through a second wash to ensure that none remains.
+It is acceptable to use borax on occasion to kill fleas, bed bugs, or other insects, and for bleaching; but laundry should be thoroughly rinsed through a second wash to ensure that none remains.
 This is especially important for those with sensitive or damaged skin.

 The Most Common Ingredients in Fabric Softeners